offertoro/VideoViewer/README.md

 The system lets a user watch 20 videos and then pays the user 1$ for watching them.
 The system may pay an additional 1$ for every 20 videos watched by the user.
 The server side is implemented in php/mysql and client side in HTML/JS and also in Android or iOS as a native app.

+There are two parts to this test.
+Please provide a solution to the part you've been tasked to complete.

 ## Definitions:
 * The VideoViewer server endpoint is at: http://videoviewer.com/ws.php (not really)
 * The VideoViewer HTML client side endpoint is at: http://videoviewer.com/index.php (not really)